Can my children decide where to live?

 Other factors include:

-• the capacity of each of the parents to provide for the child’s emotional and intellectual needs;
+• the capacity of each parent (or person who is proposed to have parental responsibility for the child) to provide for those needs;

 The report writer will observe the child with each parent and, depending on the age of the child, may interview the child alone.
 Throughout this process, they will ask questions intended to assess the child’s maturity and understanding and to ascertain the child’s views.
 The child may be encouraged to share their thoughts and feelings in relation to the breakdown of the relationship and how they envisage their family life moving forward.